Deathwatch beetle: Treatment

-This beetle was first described in 1668 by John Wilkins, but it was not until 1913 that the first scientific study was conducted by Professor Lefroy in an attempt to come up with a management solution for these beetles.
+This beetle was first described in 1668 by John Wilkins, but it was not until 1913 that the first scientific study was conducted by Professor Maxwell-Lefroy in an attempt to come up with a management solution for these beetles.

 The larvae of deathwatch beetle feed deep within timbers.
 Recent studies have suggested that most of the previously accepted practices of external application of insecticides are largely ineffective.
 Only gas fumigation remains effective, but poses considerable practical challenges in effectively sealing the larger, historic types of properties that these beetles are mostly attracted to.
 External insecticide application may, in fact, do more harm than good by killing the natural enemies of the beetle.
 One way of dealing with the problem may be with the use of ultra-violet "insectocutors", to attract and kill the adults that emerge from the wood in the spring.
 If there is concern about the strength of structural timbers, a structural surveyor can drill core samples to determine the condition of the wood.

 Modern techniques of ultrasound examination now allow the extent and localisation of an attack within timbers to be determined with great accuracy, and, for historic properties where damage to ornate plasterwork must be avoided, can be followed by micro-drilling and highly-targeted injection of insecticide via hypodermic needle.
 Alternatively, where a degree of damage to the fabric of a building is acceptable, larger 6 mm holes can be drilled deep into the timbers, and a thick, insecticide-laden paste introduced which does not seep out into surrounding areas.
 In all situations, any structural damage which has permitted water to ingress and moisten the timbers now being attacked should be addressed in order to slow down the life cycle of the insects, and thus minimize their spread.